chetanc97/ballad-generator/README.md

 LSTMs are a complex area of deep learning.
 It can be hard to get your hands around what LSTMs are, and how terms like bidirectional and sequence-to-sequence relate to the field.
 In this post, you will get insight into LSTMs using the words of research scientists that developed the methods and applied them to new and important problems.
 There are few that are better at clearly and precisely articulating both the promise of LSTMs and how they work than the experts that developed them.
-We will explore key questions in the field of LSTMs using quotes from the experts, and if you’re interested, you will be able to dive into the original papers from which the quotes were taken.
+We will explore key questions in the field of LSTMs.

 ### Want to run these notebooks on your own machine?